-Aired for the 3rd time on the esteemed podcast, On Being, the prescience of the exchange is humbling in the times of great uncertainty and shift.
+Aired for the 3rd time on the esteemed podcast, On Being, the prescience of the exchange is humbling in times of great uncertainty and shift.
 Listen to it again and again:

 "This prophetic conversation, which Rev. angel Kyodo Williams had with Krista in 2018, is an invitation to imagine and nourish the transformative potential of this moment — toward human wholeness."

 She’s an esteemed Zen priest and the second black woman ever recognized as a teacher in the Japanese Zen lineage.
 To sink into conversation with her is to imagine and experience a transformative potential of this moment towards human wholeness. —Krista Tippett, On Being

 ANGEL KYODO WILLIAMS: There is something dying in our society, in our culture, and there’s something dying in us individually.
 And what is dying, I think, is the willingness to be in denial.
 And that is extraordinary.
 It’s always been happening, and when it happens in enough of us, in a short enough period of time at the same time, then you have a tipping point, and the culture begins to shift.
 And then, what I feel like people are at now is, “No, no, bring it on.
 I have to face it — we have to face it.”

 MS. TIPPETT: I’m Krista Tippett, and this is On Being.

 REV. WILLIAMS:...The way that I think of love most often these days is that love is space.